 Ideally, your international website should reside as close to the target location as possible.
 For example, the server location for sites targeting the UK is London.

-Also, the host location has a large impact on the page speed.
+The host location has a large impact on the page speed.
 The further away from the host from the user, the longer it will take for the site to load.

 To overcome some of those issues, we recommend a CDN for content to utilize server locations near the audience.